On the road again: Travelers emerge in time for Thanksgiving

 The seven-day daily average of new reported cases up nearly 30% in the last two weeks through Tuesday, according to figures from Johns Hopkins University.
 The U.S. Centers for Disease Control and Prevention says unvaccinated people should not travel, although it is unclear whether that recommendation is having any effect.

 More than 2.2 million travelers streamed through airport checkpoints last Friday, the busiest day since the pandemic devastated travel early last year.
-From Friday through Tuesday, the number of people flying in the U.S. was more than double the same days last year and only 8% lower than the same days in 2019.
+From Friday through Tuesday, the number of people flying in the U.S. was more than double the same days last year and less than 9% lower than the same days in 2019.

-At Newark Liberty International Airport in New Jersey, Peter Titus, an engineer at the Princeton University plasma physics lab, was heading to visit extended family in Canada with his wife and adult son.
-He carried a folder with printouts of their vaccination cards and negative COVID-19 tests needed to fly into Canada.

 “My mental health does better by being around my family during these times,” he said.
 “Yeah, it’s dangerous.
 But you love these people, so you do what you can to stay safe around them.”